israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

   // this code is executed
 }

 This behavior does not apply to Boolean primitives.
+For example, the condition in the following if statement evaluates to false: